 Adobe Commerce is ideal for brands managing multiple regional sites with varied customer experiences and operational rules.

-Salesforce Commerce Cloud is built with omnichannel retail in mind.
+On the other hand, Salesforce Commerce Cloud is built with omnichannel retail in mind.
 It natively supports global operations, unified commerce, and seamless customer experiences across digital and physical touchpoints.

 Key capabilities: